Here are some answers to frequently asked questions about human rights in childbirth.

 This means that NHS bodies must respect human rights when making decisions.
 It also means that caregivers working for public bodies must respect human rights as they go about their work.

-No. Unborn children do not have separate legal recognition from their mothers.
-Women are free to make choices against medical advice and, so long as they have mental capacity, they cannot be forced to accept treatment which is said to be in the interest of their unborn child.
+No. Unborn children do not have separate legal recognition from their parents.
+Women and birthing people are free to make choices against medical advice and, so long as they have mental capacity, they cannot be forced to accept treatment which is said to be in the interest of their unborn child.